WebSourceGroup/SEO-Booster-Rocket/readme.txt

 * Integrated Yelp Fusion API & Fused it together with Google Places API.
 This functionality also has duplicate record detection and merging capabilities.
 We hope you like the Integration!
 We have more integrations planned.
 * Updated UI/UX slightly - mostly the results table.

+= 1.1.0.1 =
+* Added a significant amount of error catching code to eliminate warings in error logs
+* autocomplete = off for sensitive information in admin forms.

 == Upgrade Notice ==

+= 1.1.0.1 =
+A recommended, but not required, update.
+Mostly error catching & UI/UX updates.

 = 1.1 =
 Tested with new & existing installations.
 This upgrade should work fine.